kokrange/ss-openwrt-transparent-proxy-router/README.md

 opkg install git git-http bash dockerd docker docker-compose iptables-mod-tproxy ipset
 ```

-git clone this project and [the ss-port-mapping project](https://github.com/kokrange/ss-port-mapping) to your openwrt and
+Git clone this project and [the ss-port-mapping project](https://github.com/kokrange/ss-port-mapping) to your openwrt and
 change custom values(words start with your_***) in following files:
 * docker-compose.yaml(files from [here](https://github.com/kokrange/ss-port-mapping))
 * config.json
 * vps.ipset

-local, remote machine service deploy(files from [here](https://github.com/kokrange/ss-port-mapping))
+Local, remote machine service deploy(files from [here](https://github.com/kokrange/ss-port-mapping))
 ```bash
 docker-compose up -d
 ```
 * each server with server/docker-compose.yaml (this is for your vps nodes, you should git clone [the ss-port-mapping project](https://github.com/kokrange/ss-port-mapping) to each of your servers, and change the custom values too.)
 * client with many client/docker-compose.yaml (this is for your openwrt. e.g. if you have 2 vps nodes, then you should have 2 folders: node1/docker-compose.yaml, node2/docker-comopse.yaml on your openwrt.)

-openwrt file copy:
+Openwrt files copy:
 * config.json -> /etc/ss/config.json
 * dnsmasq.conf -> /etc/dnsmasq.conf
 * dnsmasq.d/ -> /etc/dnsmasq.d/